 Contracting is not a type of remote work that you would naturally think about.
 In many respects, it is like being an employee and applying for a Remote Job.
-The only difference is that you would be known as an international contractor because the company does not have an HQ in the country that you reside.
+The only difference is that you would be known as an international contractor because the company does not have an HQ in your country.

-When browsing through the listings on remote job boards, look out for roles that do not specify that you have to be a resident in a specific country.
+When browsing through the listings on remote job boards, look for roles that do not specify that you must be a resident of a specific country.

 Read: Freelance Vs Remote Jobs – the Pros and Cons

-You would be classed as self-employed and have to invoice the company every month to make sure that your salary is processed.
-This means, you would be responsible for paying any taxes and no benefits would be paid like a sickness entitlement, vacation leave, healthcare and pension scheme.
+You would be classed as self-employed and must invoice the company monthly to ensure your salary is processed.
+This means you would be responsible for paying any taxes, and no benefits would be paid like a sickness entitlement, vacation leave, healthcare or pension scheme.

 Do you have a skill that is also a passion?
-You could teach others how to do it, build an audience through content and sell products.
+You could teach others how to build an audience through content and sell products.

-Anything that you sell has to help the customer save time, money, or achieve a goal that they are looking to achieve.
+Anything you sell has to help the customer save time and money or achieve a goal they want to achieve.

 The product could be a physical or digital product like a course.